Donders-Institute/hpc-wiki-v2/docs/cluster_howto/access-ood.rst

 HPC Terminal
 ============

 By clicking the application *HPC Terminal*, a terminal will be open on one of the HPC access (i.e. mentat) nodes.
 It is a terminal with BASH shell.
-You could run Linux commands or submit batch jobs further to the cluster compute nodes, see :ref:`access-external`.
+You could run Linux commands or submit batch jobs further to the cluster compute nodes, see :ref:`run-computations-slurm`.

 HPC Desktop
 ===========